Burgeon's First Year

 Overcoming Challenges Together

 When Burgeon Outdoor opened its doors last November, nobody could have imagined what the first year would have in store.
 “It’s been one learning experience after another,” said operations manager Justin Walsh.
 “We’ve learned a lot in this first year.
-There were many twists and turns.
+There were so many twists and turns.
 Even if we hadn’t had this massive pandemic, it would have been a crazy learning experience of a year for us.”

-Today, as Burgeon Outdoor celebrates its one year anniversary, we reflect on a roller coaster year that, for better or worse, was defined by the onset of the COVID-19 pandemic.
+Today, as Burgeon Outdoor celebrates its one-year anniversary, we reflect on a roller coaster year that, for better or worse, was defined by the onset of the COVID-19 pandemic.
 Faced with a global threat unlike anything we’ve seen in our lifetimes, Burgeon and its employees rose to the challenge and helped make a meaningful difference in the local community during a time of great need and hardship.

 “I think I’ll look back on that as a real time of team building and camaraderie and that will be one of the high points despite the fact that it’s obviously the low point because so many people were devastated by this virus,” said Burgeon Outdoor founder Rudy Glocker.
 “It was a transition for us that was perfectly in line with our mission, trying to create a better tomorrow for mountain communities and this was a chance for us to put our best foot forward.”